Add -B to freenas-debug to dump the configuration database to a text file

 I have added a new module to the freenas-debug script to do this.

-#11 Updated by Dru Lavigne over 1 year ago
+#11 Updated by Dru Lavigne almost 3 years ago

 - Subject changed from capture freenas-v1.db file in the freenas-debug script to Add -B to freenas-debug to dump the configuration database to a text file

 - Needs Merging changed from Yes to No

 Notes that the stable merge is at https://github.com/freenas/freenas/commit/02a9e7d507e8f1ab4859d17951e94b2399b6eb2e.